 13. GGGI was established in 2012 with unrestricted core funding from contributing members.
-Use of GGGI's core resources is approved by the Council in biannual work plans and budgets.
+Use of GGGI's core resources is approved by the Council in biannual Work Program and Budgets.
 GGGI's financial accounts are annual and are audited annually by external auditors, selected for a 5-year term by the Council.
 Since its establishment, GGGI has augmented its core resources with projects financed by donors' earmarked funding restricted to finance project activities agreed under the specific grant agreements.

 Funding model: Green growth model and technology application is in high and rapidly growing demand.
-GGGl's capacity, however, is constrained by its funding, organizational development, and small staff.
-GGGl is taking steps to strengthen its operations with additional staff, which has seen rapid growth and received intensive training.
+GGGI's capacity, however, is constrained by its funding, organizational development, and small staff.
+GGGI is taking steps to strengthen its operations with additional staff, which has seen rapid growth and received intensive training.
 With the voluntary core contributions and competitive access to earmarked funding, volatility is introduced to its funding model.
-GGGl reviews its financial capacity with MPSC in 6-monthly meetings and is preparing a partnership and resource mobilization action plan to take steps toward a more sustainable funding mechanism and management of operational and administrative resources.
+GGGI reviews its financial capacity with MPSC in 6-monthly meetings and is preparing a partnership and resource mobilization action plan to take steps toward a more sustainable funding mechanism and management of operational and administrative resources.
 To safeguard its finances, it has built financial reserves for working capital to mitigate irregularities and volatility in contributions.
-In addition, through active human and financial resource management, GGGl is able to expand and reduce its operations to its funding possibilities as opportunities arise.
+In addition, through active human and financial resource management, GGGI is able to expand and reduce its operations to its funding possibilities as opportunities arise.

 Fraud, Corruption, and Unethical Behavior: GGGI has approved policies to safeguard its operations from fraud, misuse of funds, and corruption.
 However, GGGI management acknowledges need for active lookout for these risks in all areas of operations.
 Staff receive frequent training and are competent to control and foresee such risks.
 In addition, GGGI has established a whistle-blower mechanism to facilitate staff reporting of malfeasance.
 Periodic audits and incorporation of auditor's comments into operations aim to provide for continuous strengthening of its fiscal and resource management.
-Establishment of an ethics process and officer in the Office of the Deputy-Director General facilitates a due process to address inadvertent interaction among staff.
+Establishment of an ethics process and Operations Enabling Division (OED) facilitates a due process to address inadvertent interaction among staff.